Cirque du Soleil Performer

 Which do you think is the best of the Cirque shows in Vegas?

-Asked by SG87 almost 12 years ago
+Asked by SG87 over 12 years ago

 I haven't seen them live myself except for recordings.
 Personally I really dig 'Ka'.
 Love the costumes.
 Many others absolutely go for 'Love'.
 Out of all of cirques shows 'O' has been the most successful, even referred to as the mother show sometimes as it's proceeds subsidize many of the less profitable shows.

-Asked by drmzcometrue over 11 years ago
+Asked by GLuc1 over 12 years ago